-Excel Electrical Services Ltd work in conjunction with many local Eco builders and architects and can provide services for
+Excel Electrical Services Ltd work in conjunction with many local Eco builders and architects and can provide eco solutions for:

-Modern well insulated homes with central heating suffer air pollution up to 10 times worse than outside, according to a ‘Which’ report.
+Modern well insulated homes with central heating suffer air pollution up to ten times worse than outside.
+Many need upgrades to provide much needed eco solutions.

-A heat recovery system is designed to completely change all the air in the property at least once every two hours, continually replacing the stale damp air with fresh, warmed, clean, filtered air.
+The heat recovery system is designed to change the air within the property.
+This will happen at least once every two hours.
+This process continually replaces the stale damp air with fresh, warmed, clean, and filtered air.

 Ducting connects the stale air exhaust grille to the heat recovery unit and extracts via ducting to all the wet areas of the property.
-The stale air passes through the cross-flow heat exchanger and 65-70% of the heat normally lost via trickle vents is recovered.
+Stale air is able to pass through the cross-flow heat exchanger and around 65-70% of the heat is recovered.

-Fresh air is brought into the property via a separate external grille, passes though the heat exchanger and picks up the heat recovered from the stale air.
-There is no mixing of airflows – only the transfer of heat.
-The warmed fresh air is then ducted to all the habitable rooms within the property
+Fresh air is brought into the property via a separate external grille.
+It passes though the heat exchanger and picks up the heat recovered from the stale air.
+There is no mixing of airflows, only the transfer of heat.
+The warmed fresh air is then ducted to all the habitable rooms within the property.

 Energy efficient light bulbs use significantly less energy than incandescent bulbs, and also last longer.

 LEDs themselves have been around for some time, but only recently have improvements in efficiency, cost and output made them viable for the larger-scale lighting used in households, businesses and other environments.
 Due to rapid progress in LED technologies, products exist with wide ranges of efficiencies and life spans.

 The bulbs can work for up to 50000hours, if not run outside of the specified temperature range.
 They use about 8-11 watts of power to replace 60 watt incandescent or 6 watts for a 50 watt halogen lamp.
 This capacity provides an efficiency gain of up to 80%.

 Other benefits of LED light bulbs: